shahanakattil/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/Lab Scenario Preview/Module3.md

-# Lab Scenario Preview: PL-300: Explore decision support
+# Lab Scenario Preview: PL-300: Model data with Power BI

-## Lab 03: Create DAX Calculations in Power BI Desktop, Part 1
+## Lab 03: Model Data in Power BI Desktop

 ### Lab overview

-In this lab you will create calculated tables, calculated columns, and simple measures using Data Analysis Expressions (DAX).
+In this lab you will commence developing the data model.
+It will involve creating relationships between tables, and then configuring table and column properties to improve the friendliness and usability of the data model.
+You will also create hierarchies and create quick measures.

 ## Objective

 After completing this lab, you will be able to:

-- Create calculated tables
+- Create model relationships
-- Create calculated columns
+- Configure table and column properties
-- Create measures
+- Create hierarchies

 ## Architecture Diagram